 17. Little Missenden

 This festival includes children’s events, musical performances, and literary discussions, among other events.
-Within a couple of miles of Little Missenden, you’ll discover the Roald Dahl trail and the accompanying museum and story centre for the author.
+Within a couple of miles of Little Missenden village, you’ll discover the Roald Dahl trail and the accompanying museum and story centre for the author.

 You will be blown away by how beautiful this place is and really is one of the best villages to visit in Buckinghamshire.